Last Updated on September 23, 2021 by

 6. Dish Soap And White Vinegar

-Start by saturating the smelly sunscreen stained clothes in the dish soap and rub it to ensure it’s soaked through the fabric.
-After fully absorbing into the stains, rinse away the dish soap using cold water.
+Start by saturating the smelly sunscreen-stained clothes in dish soap and rub it to ensure it’s soaked through the fabric.
+After fully absorbing the stains, rinse away the dish soap using cold water.
 Then, fill in a bowl with an equal mixture of cold water and white vinegar in a 1: 1 ratio.
 Allow it to soak for about an hour, and you will see smells or stains get out of the clothes.

 You can as well spray your cloth with undiluted white vinegar.
 Its acidity will eliminate odor without leaving the overwhelming smell of vinegar.
-Make sure your garment dry fully before use.
+Make sure your garment dries fully before use.

 7. Use Lemon Juice On White Clothes.